burcakotlu/GLANET/docs/source/tutorial.rst

 -udlinput
 ^^^^^^^^^

 **Required** if :option:`-udl` is set.
-This option specifies user defined library input file.
+This option specifies User Defined Library Input File.
 Absolute input file location must be specified as the parameter.

 -udldf0exc
 ^^^^^^^^^^

 **Required** if :option:`-udl` is set.
-This option specifies user defined library data format as "0-based coordinates (End exclusive)".
+This option specifies User Defined Library Data Format as "0-based coordinates (End exclusive)".
 One of the data format (:option:`-udldf0exc`, :option:`-udldf0inc`, :option:`-udldf1exc`, :option:`-udldf1inc`) must be specified.
 If you do not set any of these options, default option is :option:`-udldf0exc`

 -udldf0inc
 ^^^^^^^^^^

 **Required** if :option:`-udl` is set.
-This option specifies user defined library data format as "0-based coordinates (End inclusive)".
+This option specifies User Defined Library Data Format as "0-based coordinates (End inclusive)".
 See also `-udldf0inc`_.

 -udldf1exc
 ^^^^^^^^^^

 **Required** if :option:`-udl` is set.
-This option specifies user defined library data format as "1-based coordinates (End exclusive)".
+This option specifies User Defined Library Data Format as "1-based coordinates (End exclusive)".
 See also `-udldf0inc`_.

 -udldf1inc
 ^^^^^^^^^^

 **Required** if :option:`-udl` is set.
-This option specifies user defined library data format as "1-based coordinates (End inclusive)".
+This option specifies User Defined Library Data Format as "1-based coordinates (End inclusive)".
 See also `-udldf0inc`_.

 -e
 ^^

 If this option is specified, GLANET performs enrichment.
 Enrichment operation requires at least one annotation option (:option:`-dnase`, :option:`-histone`, :option:`-tf`, :option:`-kegg`, :option:`-tfkegg`, :option:`-celltfkegg`, :option:`-udg`, :option:`-udl`) to be set.

 -rdgcm
 ^^^^^^

 **Required** if :option:`-e` is set.
 This option generates random data with GC and Mapability.
 You must either set :option:`-rdgcm` or :option:`-rd` to specify generating random data mode.
 If you do not set anything, default option is :option:`-rdgcm`.

 -rd
 ^^^

 **Required** if :option:`-e` is set.
-When this option is set, it generates random data without GC and Mapability.
+This option generates random data without GC and Mapability.
 See also `-rdgcm`_.

 -mtbhfdr
 ^^^^^^^^

 **Required** if :option:`-e` is set.
-This option sets multiple testing correction as "Benjamini Hochberg FDR".
+This option sets Multiple Testing correction as "Benjamini Hochberg FDR".
 You must either set :option:`-mtbhfdr` or :option:`-mtbc` to specify multiple testing correction option.
 If you do not set anything, default option is :option:`-mtbhfdr`.

 -mtbc
 ^^^^^

 **Required** if :option:`-e` is set.
-This option sets multiple testing correction as "Bonferroni Correction".
+This option sets Multiple Testing correction as "Bonferroni Correction".
 See also `-mtbhfdr`_.

 -fdr
 ^^^^

 **Required** if :option:`-e` is set.
-This option followed by a rational value sets false discovery rate.
+This option followed by a float value sets False Discovery Rate.
 Default option is :option:`-fdr 0.05`.

 -sc
 ^^^

 **Required** if :option:`-e` is set.
-This option followed by a rational value sets Bonferroni Correction significance criteria.
+This option followed by a float value sets Bonferroni Correction significance criteria.
 Default option is :option:`-sc 0.05`.

 -p
 ^^

 **Required** if :option:`-e` is set.
-This option followed by an integer value sets the total number of permutations in enrichment.
-Default option is :option:`-p 5000`.
+This option followed by an integer value sets the total Number of Permutations in Enrichment.
+Default option is :option:`-p 10000`.

 -pe
 ^^^

 **Required** if :option:`-e` is set.
 This option followed by an integer value sets number of permutations in each run.
-Default option is :option:`-pe 1000`.
+Default option is :option:`-pe 5000`.

 -rsat
 ^^^^^

-If this option is set, GLANET performs regulatory sequence analysis using RSAT. :option:`-rsat` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-celltfkegg`) as preconditions.
-Otherwise it is not functional.
+If this option is set, GLANET performs Regulatory Sequence Analysis using RSAT.
+:option:`-rsat` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-celltfkegg`) as preconditions.
+Otherwise Regulatory Sequence Analysis is not performed.

 -j
 ^^

-It sets a name to the current job that GLANET is about to perform.
-It creates an output folder with the specified name.
+It sets Job Name that GLANET is about to perform.
+It creates an output folder with the specified Job Name.
 Results will be collected under this folder.
-Name of the job must be specified as the parameter.
+Job Name must be specified as the parameter.
 If you do not set anything, default option is :option:`-f NoName`.

 -------------------------------
 GLANET Command-Line Sample Runs